Lessons in Particle Physics: Dark Matter

 Generic WIMPs were once in thermal equilibrium, but decoupled while strongly non-relativistic.
-Consider a particle $X$ (of mass $m_X$) in thermal equilibrium in the early universe.
-The evolution of the number density as the universe expands is driven by Boltzman's equation,
+Consider a particle $\chi$ (of mass $m_\chi$) in thermal equilibrium in the early universe.
+The evolution of the number density as the universe expands is driven by Boltzmann's equation,

-where $n$ is the present number density of WIMPs, $H$ is the expansion rate of the universe at temperature $T$, $n_{\rm eq}$ is the equilibrium number density, and $\langle \sigma v \rangle$ is the thermally averaged annihilation cross section of the $X$ particles multiplied by their relative velocity.
+where $n_\chi$ is the number density of WIMPs, $n_\chi^{\rm eq}$ is the equilibrium number density, and $\langle \sigma v \rangle$ is the thermally averaged annihilation cross section of the $\chi$ particles multiplied by their relative velocity.
 The product $\sigma v$ is usually referred to as the {\it annihilation cross section}, with the velocity implied.
-At equilibrium, the number density of a non-relativistic $X$ particle is
+At equilibrium, (\ref{MaxBol}) gives the number density of a non-relativistic species

-where $g$ is the number of internal degrees of freedom of the WIMP particle.
-Note that in the very early universe, when $n \simeq n_{\rm{eq}}$, the right hand side of Eq.~(\ref{expansion}) is small and the evolution of the density is dominated by Hubble expansion.
-As the temperature falls below $m_{X}$, however, the equilibrium number density becomes suppressed and the annihilation rate increases, rapidly reducing the number density.
-Finally, when the number density falls enough, the rate of depletion due to expansion becomes greater than the annihilation rate, $H \geq n \langle \sigma v \rangle$, and the $X$ particles {\it freeze out} of thermal equilibrium.
-For heavy states, we can approximate $\langle \sigma v \rangle $ with the non-relativistic expansion in powers of $v^2$
+where $g_\chi$ is the number of internal degrees of freedom of the WIMP particle.
+Note that in the very early universe, when $n_\chi \simeq n_\chi^{\rm eq}$, the right hand side of Eq.~(\ref{expansion}) is small and the evolution of the density is dominated by Hubble expansion.
+As the temperature falls below $m_{\chi}$, however, the equilibrium number density becomes suppressed and the annihilation rate increases, rapidly reducing the number density.
+Finally, when the number density falls enough, the rate of depletion due to expansion becomes greater than the annihilation rate and the $\chi$ particles freeze-out of thermal equilibrium.
+Defining freeze-out temperature to be the time when $n_\chi \langle \sigma v\rangle = H$, we have

-To estimate the relic density, one is thus left with the calculation of the annihilation cross section (in all the possible channels) and the extraction of the parameters $a$ and $b$, which depend on the particle mass.
-The freeze out temperature is given by

-where $g_{\star}$ is the number of relativistic degrees of freedom at temperature $T_{\rm FO}$.
 When solved by integration, for weak scale cross sections and masses, one obtains $x_{\rm{FO}} \simeq 20-30$.
-After freeze out, the density of $X$ particles that remain is given by
+Recall that $m_\chi v^2/2 = 3 T/2$, and so WIMPs freeze-out with velocity $v \sim 0.3.$ In (\ref{xfo}) we have taken a typical weak cross section derived from dimensional analysis